ndp/ndp.github.io/_posts/2016-01-15-shh-algolia-for-win-sitting-in-our.md

 But there was one big surprise.
 I set up an index and indexed all 91 books (that were available in my seed spreadsheet).
 I saw the HTTP requests going through to create the index, and their website’s dashboard has a log and complete metrics.
 They also have a console webpage where you can test out your index.
 But my indexes didn’t appear.
 Wha?
-Not just the indexed items, but the indexes themselves. &nbsp;I tried the Ruby API and raw HTTP requests, with no success.
+Not just the indexed items, but the indexes themselves.
+I tried the Ruby API and raw HTTP requests, with no success.
 But other API calls said it had created the index.
 Any query call reported that there was no index, and the dashboard was empty.
-It felt really broken.&nbsp;
+It felt really broken.